MarijaStanojcic/MovieRecommendation/README.md

 The data is downloaded from the https://grouplens.org/datasets/movielens/1m/

-These files contain 1,000,209 anonymous ratings of approximately 3,900 movies made by 6,040 MovieLens users who joined MovieLens in 2000.
+These files contain 1,000,209 anonymous ratings of 3,706 movies made by 6,040 MovieLens users who joined MovieLens in 2000.

+There are three recommendation models.

+1. Popularity model

+All users get the same recommendation of most popular movie.
+To determine what is the popularity score of the movie, Weighted Rating score formula from IMDb was used.

+2. User-user similarity

+Similarity between users is calculated using cosine similarity.
+Most popular movies from k most similar users are recommended.

+3. Item-item similarity

+Similarity between items is calculated using cosine  similarity.
+K most similar movies are recommended.

 Book used as a help for this project is Recommendation Systems with Python by Rounak Banik from Packt.